 What is the Difference Between Nordic Skiing and Cross Country Skiing?

 The terms “Nordic skiing” and “Cross Country skiing” are often used interchangeably.
 Classic and Skate are two different techniques under the Nordic skiing umbrella.
 The terms, “Alpine skiing” or “Downhill skiing” refer to the type of skiing you do at a ski resort with ski lifts, such as Copper Mountain.
 Both Nordic skiing and Alpine skiing are great fun, but very different.

 Things to do at the Frisco Nordic Center

-Whether you want to bring your own gear and do your own thing on our cross-country skiing and snowshoeing trails or rent gear and learn a winter sport or two, we’ve got you covered.
-The Frisco Nordic Center offers ski lessons and clinics for individuals and groups who want to learn about skate or classic skiing.
+Whether you want to bring your own gear and do your own thing on our Nordic skiing and snowshoeing trails or rent gear and learn a winter sport or two, we’ve got you covered.
+The Frisco Nordic Center offers ski lessons and clinics for individuals and groups who want to learn about Classic or Skate skiing.

-We also offer guided snowshoe tours for ages 8 and older, where your guide leads you through the pristine quiet of our wooded snowshoe trails.
+We also offer a self-guided snowshoe tour with interpretive signs that leads you through the pristine quiet of our wooded snowshoe trails.